Wigner rotation and Euler angle parametrization: III. WIGNER ROTATION

-\textbf{Rule 1.} Two successive boosts are equivalent to a boost followed or preceded by a rotation which may be taken as the definition of Wigner rotation.
+\textbf{Rule 1.} Two successive boosts are equivalent to a boost followed or preceded by a rotation, which may be taken as the definition of Wigner rotation.

-Proof: As discussed in the previous section, for any two boosts $B_{1\text{ }}\text{and }B_{2}$ in $\mathbb{R}^{2,1},$ their product $B_{2}B_{1}$ must be a Lorentz transformation in this space.
-Since these boosts contain no reflection according to (\ref{eq:boost0}), neither does their product.
-Hence we may apply Euler decomposition to this product and demand
+Proof: As discussed in Sec.
+II A, for any two boosts $B_{1\text{ }}\text{and }B_{2}$ in $\mathbb{R}^{2,1},$ their product $B_{2}B_{1}$ must be a Lorentz transformation in this space.
+Since these boosts contain no reflection according to Eq. (\ref{eq:04}), neither does their product.
+Hence we may apply the Euler decomposition to this product and demand that

 Note that the corresponding coordinate transformation is

 i.e., the boost $B_{1}$ takes place before $B_{2}$.